Kuala Lumpur at night © judhi

 Malaysia Travel Guide

-The west coast of Malaysia is home to Kuala Lumpur, Malaysia's glittering, cosmopolitan capital city.
-The city abounds with excellent sights and activities for tourists, from the lofty Petronas Towers, to the nearby Batu Caves.
-Kuala Lumpur is also a world-famous shopping destination and a gastronomic delight, as various national cuisines combine to offer a wealth of options for the adventurous palate.
+The west coast is home to Kuala Lumpur, which is Malaysia's glittering, cosmopolitan capital.
+The city abounds with excellent sights and activities, from the lofty Petronas Towers, to the nearby Batu Caves.
+Kuala Lumpur is also a world-famous shopping destination and a gastronomic delight for the adventurous palate.

-Nature-lovers will not want to miss East Malaysia, a rich and varied tropical island teeming with outdoor and watersport opportunities in the twin states of Sabah and Sarawak.
-Visit Kinabalu National Park, an area so full of biodiversity that it has been declared a UNESCO World Heritage Site, or else head to Sipadan Island and experience what are widely considered to be the best diving and snorkelling sites in the world.
+Nature-lovers will not want to miss east Malaysia.
+The tropical island is rich by way of outdoor and water-sport opportunities, all found in the twin states of Sabah and Sarawak.
+Tourists should certainly visit Kinabalu National Park.
+Its renowned biodiversity has led to it being declared a UNESCO World Heritage Site.
+Sipadan Island has what are widely considered the best diving and snorkelling sites in the world.

 Best time to visit Malaysia

 Malaysia has a humid tropical climate, characterised by high temperatures all year round.
 The monsoon season (November to February) brings heavy rain to the peninsular region.
-The best time to visit Malaysia is between April and October.
-Bear in mind that if you're suffering in the heat down at the coast, the highland region in northern Malaysia is significantly cooler.
+The best time to visit is between April and October.
+Travellers should bear in mind that if they're suffering in the heat at the coast, the highland region in northern Malaysia is significantly cooler.
 Read more on Malaysia's Climate and Weather.

 What to see in Malaysia